This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Infuse the Elderflowers

-- Pick the elderflowers and set them outside on a tea towel or paper towels for a couple of hours.
+- Pick the elderflower heads and set them outside on a clean tea towel or paper towels for a couple of hours.
 This is to allow any insects hiding in the blossoms to have a chance to escape.

 - Zest and juice the lemons.
 A lemon zester makes short work of it but you can use a small cheese grater too.
 Just ensure that you don't remove the white pith, or it can give a bitter flavor.
 Refrigerate the juice for the next day.

-- Next, pull the white flowers off the green flower stalks/umbels and put them in a heat-proof bowl or tube with the zest.
+- Next, pull the white flowers off the green flower stalks/umbels and put them in a large bowl or tub with the lemon zest.
 You can use a fork to pull the flowers off but I just use my fingers.
 The thicker green stalks can make your cordial bitter so try to remove as many of them as possible.

 Prepare the Bottles